rebalint/spotifyinfo/README.md

 Returns a view of the user's currently played song.

-Args: optionally takes the entire return object of getMyCurrentlyPlaying and uses it to render (to decrease request numbers)
+Args: optionally takes a song item

 ### wikiexcerpts

 Returns links and short summaries of the wikipedia pages of the song, album and artists (if articles of these are avaliable)

-Args: the entire return object of getMyCurrentlyPlaying
+Args: a song item

 Note: several critical bugs seem to have disappeared with no clear reason.
 Return here if things get weird.